Despite war, some Ukrainian families reunite for New Year - NewsBreak

 Despite war, some Ukrainian families reunite for New Year

-KYIV, Ukraine — (AP) — For millions of Ukrainians, many of them under Russian bombardment and grappling with power and water shortages, New Year's celebrations will be muted as Russia's 10-month war rumbles on with no end in sight.
-Explosions rang out across the country as a new wave of russian attacks was reported Saturday.
+For millions of Ukrainians, many of them under Russian bombardment and grappling with power and water shortages, New Year's celebrations will be muted as Russia’s 10-month war rumbles on with no end in sight.

-But for some families, the new year is nevertheless a chance to reunite, however briefly, after months apart.

 “It actually was really tough, you know, to wait so long,” he told The Associated Press after hugging and kissing Valeriia.